Class: Aws::Batch::Types::ComputeResource

 - BEST_FIT (default)

 Batch selects an instance type that best fits the needs of the jobs with a preference for the lowest-cost instance type.
 If additional instances of the selected instance type aren't available, Batch waits for the additional instances to be available.
-If there aren't enough instances available, or if the user is reaching Amazon EC2 service limits then additional jobs aren't run until the currently running jobs have completed.
+If there aren't enough instances available or the user is reaching Amazon EC2 service limits, additional jobs aren't run until the currently running jobs are completed.
 This allocation strategy keeps costs lower but can limit scaling.
-If you are using Spot Fleets with
+If you're using Spot Fleets with

 BEST_FIT